ncoghlan/pulpdist/doc/cli.rst

 * ``listing_filters``: rsync filters applied when determining which directories to synchronise (optional)

-The following additional settings is required if the sync algorithm is set to ``snapshot``:
+The following additional setting is only valid if the sync algorithm is set to ``snapshot``:

 * ``latest_link``: the filename used for a symlink that refers to the most